GradyConwell/GCCOREXY/README.md

-If your interested in producing a kit or selling parts, please reach out, as its completely allowed under the license, but maintaining the quality of the project is my highest priority and hopefully I can provide some insight into my designs.
+If your interested in producing a kit or selling parts (that would be surprising!), please reach out, as its completely allowed under the license, but maintaining the quality of the project is my highest priority and hopefully I can provide some insight into my designs.